solarte7/lung_cancer_diagnosis/README.md

   <li> <strong>ChoosingCancerDiagnosis:</strong> This file does two main tasks i) It chooses the cancer diagnosis ii) It chooses the proper diagnosis date.
      <ul>
        <li> A ranked list of  <a href = "https://www.nlm.nih.gov/research/umls/index.html"> UMLS</a> identifiers is used to choose the cancer diagnosis.
 This list contains UMLS codes and their respective cancer diagnosis sorted according to those that more specifically describe the diagnosis.</li>
        <li> Two heuristics are applied to disambiguate the date for the chosen diagnosis: <strong>a) </strong> Annotations containing events other than "diagnosed event" are eliminated, and <strong> b)</strong> Clinical notes are first ordered chronologically and then classified according to their type.
+(Anamnesis, Clinical Judgment, Medical Evolution, treatment, etc.).
+According to this classification, the date is assigned taking into account the earliest annotation coming from a document classified as Clinical Judgement or alike.
     </ul>

   </li>